Overview

 This course may be taken online as well and accessed using the links below and to the left.
 It is suggested that you take the modules in the order listed.

-Required by all staff and faculty once during employment at UNL.
+Required by all staff and faculty once during employment at the University of Nebraska-Lincoln.

-The Injury and Illness Prevention Plan module is required for all employees who get a paycheck from UNL.
-Some departments require a refresher.
+The Injury and Illness Prevention Plan module is required for all employees who get a paycheck from the university.

 There is a quiz following this module.
 You must pass with an 80% score to complete the module successfully.
 If your score is less than 80% your registration will not be recorded.
 You need to review the material and re-take the quiz until you pass in order for your session to be recorded.